ASkyeye/MIDNIGHTTRAIN/README.md

   <figcaption>lol</figcaption>
 </p>

-It has been made as a small weekend project and has received limited testing ergo, bugs/undefined behaviour are to be expected.
-However, I am willing to fix any bugs in my spare time should you encounter them so feel free to open an issue.
+It has been made as a small weekend project and has received limited testing ergo, bugs/undefined behaviour is to be expected.
+However, I am willing to fix critical bugs in my spare time should you encounter them so feel free to open an issue.

 It supports x64 implants only and all testing was done on:
 - Windows 10 x64 version 1903
 - Windows 10 x64 version 2004

 ## Usage
-Here's a guide to test the framework in 10 easy steps:
+Here's a guide to testing the framework in 10 easy steps:

 ```
 1. Make sure you have a working VC++ 2019 dev environment set up beforehand.
 2. Place your 64-bit Staged Meterpreter/Beacon shellcode payload in `Bin` as `payload_x64.bin`.
-You might need to use sRDI to convert DLLs to PIC blob if your framework doesn't support generation of Staged payloads as shellcode.
+You might need to use sRDI to convert DLLs to PIC blob if your framework doesn't support the generation of Staged payloads as shellcode.
-3. Open a x64 Developer Command Prompt.
+3. Open an x64 Developer Command Prompt.
 4. git clone https://github.com/slaeryan/MIDNIGHTTRAIN.git - To clone the repository.
 5. cd MIDNIGHTTRAIN & cd Gremlin & compile64.bat - To build the Gremlin implant.
 6. cd .. & cd Gargoyle & compile64.bat - To build the Gargoyle implant.